-Varicose veins can lead to a skin condition called stasis dermatitis, also known as varicose eczema.
-When left untreated, this type of rash can lead to cracked skin, non-healing wounds, and dangerous skin infections.
+If you experience a red or itchy rash along veins that are visible on your legs, your varicose veins may be to blame.
+Varicose veins can lead to a skin condition called stasis dermatitis, also known as varicose eczema or venous eczema.
+Skin rashes like varicose eczema occur when damage to the vein allows fluid to leak into the surrounding skin tissue, blocking oxygen from getting to the skin.
+When left untreated, this type of varicose veins rash can lead to cracked skin, non-healing wounds, and dangerous skin infections.

-At USA Vein Clinics, our leading vein specialists provide treatment for varicose veins, red rashes, spider veins, itchy rashes, and a range of other venous conditions.
+At USA Vein Clinics, our leading vein specialists provide treatment for varicose veins, varicose eczema rashes, spider veins, and a range of other venous conditions.

 How Can I Identify a Varicose Vein Rash on My Legs?